leegee/crime-map-caching/README.md

 [Rate limit](https://data.police.uk/docs/api-call-limits/),
 makes no more than 10 requests per second, and out of respect of the user caches to Index DB, purging when reaching the maximum allowed by the storage manager.

+Colours points by crime and optionally also by court disposal, the outcome - if any - of the police action.

 ## Usage

 ```bash